-When applying for funding from the university, we may ask you to supply bank statements to assess your financial situation.
-Uploading the correct bank statements, in the correct format and file type will help us to process your application in a timely manner.
+When applying for funding, we may ask you to provide bank statements so we can assess your financial situation.
+Uploading the correct statements, in the correct format and file type will help us to process your application in a timely manner.

-We have produced this guide to help you supply the statements we require.
+We have produced this guide to help you.

-- They cover all transactions over the period we have asked for – this is normally the last 30 days or, in some circumstances, the last 90 days – check the guidance document and the information on the application form, this will tell you how many days we would like you to cover
+- They cover all transactions over the period we have asked for: This is normally the last 30 days, or the last 90 days in some circumstances.
+Check the guidance document and the information on the application form, this will tell you how many days we would like to see.

-- You supply statements from all your bank accounts including any joint accounts, savings accounts, PayPal accounts or similar – if we see that money is being transferred between different accounts in your name, we will ask you to supply statements from these accounts, if you have not done so already, and this is likely to cause a delay in your application being assessed
+- You provide statements from all your bank accounts including any joint accounts, savings accounts, PayPal accounts or similar: If we see that money is being transferred between different accounts in your name, we will ask you to supply statements from these accounts, if you have not done so already, and this is likely to cause a delay in your application being assessed.

-Please do not supply screenshots from your phone, these often do not show the information we need, and only show a small number of transactions at a time, meaning you will have to upload lots of separate documents.
+Please do not supply screenshots from your phone, unless otherwise stated.
+Screenshots often do not show the information we need, and only show a small number of transactions at a time, meaning you will have to upload lots of separate documents.

 When downloading banks statements, please save them as a PDF, this will normally be the default option.
 PDFs are the ideal file type for supplying your statements and are easy to upload to your application.
-You may be given the option to save your statements as a spreadsheet (as an Excel or CSV file) – whilst they are easy to save and upload, we are unable to accept spreadsheets as these can easily be changed after they have been downloaded.
+You may be given the option to save your statements as a spreadsheet (as an Excel or CSV file), we are unable to accept spreadsheets as these can easily be changed after they have been downloaded.